 It may not surprise you when I say that one of the best things to do in Izamal is to walk around the yellow streets and take lots of pictures.
 Many houses are decorated with flowers and plants, which makes for great pictures.
 Don’t forget to visit the Parque de los Remedios to have a look at the little church Capilla de los Remedios.
 I also couldn’t stop taking pictures of the little yellow chapel San Idelfonso, located at the outskirts of the town.
 Both churches are super cute and photogenic!

-The most famous building in Izamal is the Convento de San Antonio de Padua.
-And you will often see pass a picture of this yellow convent by when you read about Izamal.
+You will often see this building pass by when you read about Izamal.
+The most famous building in the yellow city, Izamal, is the Convento de San Antonio de Padua in Mexico.
 In the time of the Mayans, this was the place of the Papp-Hol-Chac temple.
-The Spaniards used the stones of the temple to build the first Franciscan monastery in Yucatan in 1533.
+The Spaniards used the stones of the temple to build the first Franciscan monastery in Yucatán in 1533.
 According to reports, it was even one of the first monasteries in the Western Hemisphere.
 You can take great photos in the plaza of the monastery, walk around the arches and enjoy a fantastic view of the square of Izamal.
-Are you interested in the history of Izamal?
-Then one of the best things to do is to visit the interiors of the Izamal monastery, which is nowadays a museum.

-Discover c | Things to do in Izamal mexico
+Discover Maya ruins | Things to do in Izamal mexico

 Mexico is known for its many archaeological sites.
 Each complex has its own characteristics and stories.
-You can stroll through the ancient cities, climb temples, admire ornaments and learn more about the fascinating history.
+You can stroll through the ancient cities, climb temples, admire ornaments and learn more about the history.
 This is a list with the best ruins to visit in Mexico.

 Shop regional products

-In the center of the city you can find a number of small boutiques, like Raices Maya, where you can buy beautiful handmade products made from sisal.
+In the center of the city you can find a number of small boutiques, like Raices Maya, where you can buy handmade products made from sisal.
 Sisal is a tropical fiber and it’s extracted from leaves of Agave plants.
 The Mayans already used this material for their clothing.
-Nowadays in Izamal and surroundings you can buy beautiful products like bags, hats and decorations for your home.
+Nowadays in Izamal and surroundings you can buy beautiful products such as bags, hats and decorations for your home.

-Visit the at Coqui Coqui Perfumeria – Casa de los Santos
+Visit the at Coqui Coqui Perfumeria

 Coqui Coqui is a designer perfume store where really everything is beautiful.
-There are branches in Valladolid, Cobá, Merida and Izamal.
+There are branches in Valladolid, Cobá, Mérida and Izamal.
 At Casa de Los Santos in Izamal, you’ll find blue and pink frescoes, antique tapestries, ornate floor tiles and everywhere rich scents and candles that Coqui Coqui is so famous for.
-Coqui Coqui is a concept by duo Nicolás Malleville and Francesca Bonato, who were inspired by the lifestyle, scents and colors of Yucatan in Mexico and French Polynesia.
+Coqui Coqui is a concept by duo Nicolás Malleville and Francesca Bonato, who were inspired by the lifestyle, scents and colors of Yucatán in Mexico and French Polynesia.
 In almost every place you can stay overnight in one of the fantastic luxury suites.

 Best things to do around Izamal Mexico